camunda/camunda-docs/docs/product-manuals/cloud-console/manage-clusters/manage-client-connections.md

 ![cluster-details](../../../guides/getting-started/img/cluster-detail-clients.png)

-Click on _Create New Client_-Button to create a new client, name your client accordingly.
+Click on _Create New Client_-Button to create a new client and name your client accordingly.

 ![create-client](../../../guides/getting-started/img/cluster-details-create-client.png)